timkuijsten/mongovi/README.md

 ## Known issues

 Currently no support for UTF-8.
-This won't make it in the 1.0.0 that has yet to be released.

 ## Tests